10 Benefits of Strap Safeties

 Let’s take a closer look at the latter – the benefits of those strappy guys, and why you might want to add a pair to your power rack.

-Why to Use Strap Safeties
+Why Use Strap Safeties?

 Strap Safeties on a power rack